dlampsi/node-exporter-deploy/README.md

 To perform full pipeline steps, run:

-> Pay attention that command takes time, especially when you choose build artifact action.
+> Note that this command takes time, especially when you choose the 'build' action of the artifact.

 ```bash
 make all